 Immediately after the principal examinations (i.e. Jan/May but not Aug) have been marked each year, the module leader must publish a summary sheet of solutions and hints on ELE and email a copy to the Examinations Administrator for archiving.
 These will normally include:

 Vague references to 'bookwork' should be avoided; give specific pointers that students can use to locate the source, e.g. a lecture number, link to ELE, text-book section, etc.

-Start by obtaining the latest version of the templates to suit your computer from the following list.
+Examinations must be prepared using the current approved templates and formatted consistently with conventions given below.
 Depending on how your browser is set up, you may need to right-click (or click-and-hold) the link and ask for the file to be saved to disk 'as source'.

 If you use Microsoft Word, you will need to turn off the 'Automatic' options which interfere with styles, paragraph numbering and formatting.
-In the event of problems, consult the Examinations Officer.
+In the event of problems, consult the Assessment Officer.

 (It may be helpful to print the template before altering it to see how it's meant to look.)

 Indicate on page one if any materials are required in addition to the sheet of Physical Constants (for example, graph paper on request).
 In the case of an open-note exam, a prominent statement to this effect is required on page one.
 Page one is only for title, rubric, etc..
 Please do not put formulae or data on page one.
 Start the questions on page two.
 Type "Turn Over", at the foot of each page except the cover page and the final page, which should have "End of Paper".

 Use (i), (ii), (iii), etc. to label principal sections of the question, but only if these relate to different topics; (principal sections do not need labelling if they all relate to the same overall topic - just use separate paragraphs).